-Sikkim is a state with sensitive International Border particularly with China.
+Sikkim is a state with a sensitive International Border, particularly with China.
 The tourism in the North and East Part of Sikkim is highly regulated and monitored.
-If you have looked at the Sikkim Map you will understand how close is the North and East Part of Sikkim to China Border.
+If you have looked at the Sikkim Map you will understand how close is the North and East Part of Sikkim to the China Border.

-North Sikkim includes Road to Chungthang from Gangtok from where there are two separate roads for Lachen (leading to Gurudongmar Lake) and Lachung (leading to Yumthang Valley, Yumesamdong and Zero Point).
+North Sikkim includes Road to Chungthang from Gangtok from where there are two separate roads for Lachen (leading to Gurudongmar Lake) and Lachung (leading to Yumthang Valley, Yumesamdong, and Zero Point).
 Make sure you fill up your fuel tank in Chungthang as there were no petrol pumps further up on the way.
-The distance is not a lot, but constant high altitude climbs with take a toll on the fuel efficiency of your motorbike.
-Roads are maintained by the Border Roads Organization (BRO) and are mostly good except in high altitude.
+The distance is not a lot, but constant high altitude climbs take a toll on the fuel efficiency of your motorbike.
+Roads are maintained by the Border Roads Organization (BRO) and are mostly good except at high altitudes.
 See map for reference.
-I will explain all the preparations needed for North Sikkim Trip in another post.
+I will explain all the preparations needed for the North Sikkim Trip in another post.

 Earlier permits for North Sikkim and East Sikkim were issued at the Manan Bhavan, Gangtok.
 This information is old and most of the websites and blogs did not update new information which leaves most of the travelers and bikers confused.
 The permits are not issued at Manan Bhavan anymore.
 [Manan Bhawan was originally a cultural center but has been standing in as an administrative complex now].

-2018 onwards, All tourism related permits, including bike permit is now issued at the Tourism Permit Office near MG Marg located on the premise of Sikkim Public Service Commission.
+2018 onwards, All tourism-related permits, including bike permit is now issued at the Tourism Permit Office near MG Marg located on the premise of Sikkim Public Service Commission.
 Take the stair downwards (from MG Road entrance) and you will find Tourism Permit Office.
 [Address: Sikkim Public Service Commission, Old Tourism Complex, M. G. Marg, Arithang, Gangtok].
-Here is the link for exact location on Google Maps.
-Make sure that you apply for the permits a day in advance, keeping one day in hand to collect the permit and get all other formalities and inspection done on time.
-For example, if you plan to leave on Wednesday then apply for permit on Monday itself.
+Here is the link for the exact location on Google Maps.
+Make sure that you apply for the permits a day in advance, keeping one day in hand to collect the permit and get all other formalities and inspections done on time.
+For example, if you plan to leave on Wednesday then apply for a permit on Monday itself.